Binghamton University, as a state-assisted institution, offers an excellent education

 process, to show that they have sufficient funds available to support themselves during

 their studies.
 The amount and source of funds are also shown on the Certificate of

 Eligibility(I-20 or DS-2019) needed to apply for F-1 or J-1 visas.

 The cost of attending Binghamton University changes each year, due to fee increases and other inflationary factors.
 In addition, students planning to bring a spouse and/or children are required to show additional funds for those individuals.

-For more information on financial aid for undergraduate students, click here to be taken to The Binghamton University Financial Aid Services website
+For more information on financial aid for undergraduate students, click here to be taken to The BU Financial Aid Services website

 A limited number of part-time employment opportunities on campus are available to international students, but the earnings from such employment will, at best, only cover incidental expenses.
 Click here for information on employment for international students.